-Add the flour to a bowl, next add the yeast and salt to opposite sides to the bowl, and then add the sugar, cinammon, mixed spice and mace.
+Add the flour to a bowl, next add the yeast and salt to opposite sides to the bowl, and then add the sugar and spices.

 Add the milk and butter mixture and the egg, then either bring it together into a sticky dough with a wooden spoon or with a stand mixer on a medium-low speed.